Update: 9 dead in crash involving University of the Southwest van carrying student athletes - NewsBreak

 According to DPS, the two vehicle crash happened around 8:17 p.m. on March 15 on FM 1788, about a half mile north of SH 115.
 The driver of a Dodge 2500 pickup truck was heading southbound, and for unknown reasons veered into the northbound lane, colliding head-on with a Ford Transit van carrying members of the golf team.
 Both vehicles caught fire following the crash.

 Six students as well as one staff member died in the crash, according to DPS .
-University leaders earlier said Head Coach James Tyler was driving the van.
-Two students were airlifted to University Medical Center in Lubbock for care, those students are said to be in critical condition.
+University leaders earlier said Head Coach Tyler James was driving the van.
+Two students were airlifted to hospitals in Lubbock for care, those students are said to be in critical condition.
 Additionally, both the driver and the passenger of the Dodge were killed.
 The names of the victims have not yet been released.

 The crash is being investigated by the Texas Highway Patrol’s West Texas Region District Crash Team with assistance by the National Transportation Safety Board.
 The crash investigation is still ongoing.